mkuchnik/PlumberApp/README.md

 3. Run `./configure`, setting the appropriate flags.
 Using Miniconda requires setting the environment before running this part, so the paths are found automatically.
 The default options are fine, unless you are adding GPU support.
 4. Run the build script `refresh_tf_build.sh` (CPU-only) or `refresh_tf_build_tpu.sh` (TPU).
+5. Install the `plumber_analysis` application layer by cloning this repository, changing directory to `plumber_analysis`, and running the `install.sh` script.

 ##### Full Example on TPU